mbbatukan/mbbatukan.github.io/_sources/project/ongoing/modular_building_py.rst

 .. note::

     The module is currently under development.
 The source code and documentation will be published in mid- or late 2024.
-    For more information, please reach out to me using the links on the :doc:`contact page </contact/index>`.
+    For more information, please reach out to me using the form on the :doc:`contact page </contact/index>`.